smallworlnd/stream-lnd-htlcs/README.md

                         HTLC stream output file; default htlc-stream.json --stream-mode STREAMMODE
-                        If flagged no file will be written only streamed to stdout; default: false
+                        If flagged no file will be written only streamed to stdout; default: false --silent SILENT
+                        If flagged will not output to stdout; default: false
 ```

 ### Example output